carlapenafiel/carlapenafiel.github.io/_pages/about.md

 ---

 <!-- Short bio (near header) -->

-I’m **Carla Peñafiel Messmer**, an engineer–economist turned **Lead Data Scientist**.
-I build end-to-end analytics and ML systems—from data engineering and modeling to production and operator-facing visualization—so teams can make faster, better decisions.
+I’m **Carla Peñafiel Messmer**, an engineer–economist and M.S.
+Data Science student at Columbia University, where I expect to graduate in January 2028.
+Before Columbia, I worked as a Lead Data Scientist at Bain & Company, where I spent four years building end-to-end analytics and ML systems—from data engineering and modeling to production and operator-facing visualization—so teams can make faster, better decisions.
 My motto: **don’t let anything define you**.

 <!-- Longer story -->
 I almost failed my first-year programming course, and now I program for a living.
 I once planned on academia (I shaped my whole degree path for a PhD), but I fell in love with **advanced analytics** and **machine learning**—and these days I’m having a lot of fun exploring **agentic** workflows, too.
 I make choices with equal parts rigor and intuition; I trust my gut when it points to what I truly want.